 How are credit unions and banks different?

 The real difference comes down to ownership.
-Credit unions are member-owned non-profit financial institutions, meaning they offer their products at the most favorable terms they can afford to their membership.
-This typically results in lower and fewer fees, as well as higher interest rates on savings products and lower interest rates on lending products.
+Credit unions members own their non-profit financial instituion.
+This means they offer their products at the most favorable terms they can afford to their membership.
+This typically results in lower and fewer fees, as well as higher interest rates on savings products.

 Banks, on the other hand, are for-profit institutions that pay dividends to their owners and shareholders.
 Banks typically have more physical locations and may roll out technological advances faster than credit unions.

 Another key difference between the two is membership eligibility.
 Credit unions serve a limited customer base that shares a common bond, which may be a geographic area, an employer, a school, a religious organization, or something else.
 Banks do not require membership eligibility.

 How are they the same?